Sewing machine: Stitches

-Zigzag stitch

 A zigzag stitch is a variant geometry of the lockstitch.
 It is a back-and-forth stitch used where a straight stitch will not suffice, such as in preventing raveling of a fabric, in stitching stretchable fabrics, and in temporarily joining two work pieces edge-to-edge.
 When creating a zigzag stitch, the back-and-forth motion of the sewing machine's needle is controlled by a cam.
-As the cam rotates, a fingerlike follower, connected to the needle bar, rides along the cam and tracks its indentations.
+As the cam rotates, a fingerlike follower that is connected to the needle bar rides along the cam and tracks its indentations.
 As the follower moves in and out, the needle bar is moved from side to side.
 Very old sewing machines lack this hardware and so cannot natively produce a zigzag stitch, but there are often shank-driven attachments available which enable them to do so.

 Feed mechanisms

 Besides the basic motion of needles, loopers and bobbins, the material being sewn must move so that each cycle of needle motion involves a different part of the material.
 This motion is known as feed, and sewing machines have almost as many ways of feeding material as they do of forming stitches.
 For general categories, there are: drop feed, needle feed, walking foot, puller, and manual.
 Often, multiple types of feed are used on the same machine.
-Besides these general categories, there are also uncommon feed mechanisms used in specific applications like edge joining fur, making seams on caps, and blindstitching.
+Besides these general categories, there are also uncommon feed mechanisms used in specific applications like edge joining fur, making seams on caps, and blind stitching.

-Drop feed

 The drop feed mechanism is used by almost all household machines and involves a mechanism below the sewing surface of the machine.
 When the needle is withdrawn from the material being sewn, a set of "feed dogs" is pushed up through slots in the machine surface, then dragged horizontally past the needle.
 The dogs are serrated to grip the material, and a "presser foot" is used to keep the material in contact with the dogs.
 At the end of their horizontal motion, the dogs are lowered again and returned to their original position while the needle makes its next pass through the material.
 While the needle is in the material, there is no feed action.
 Almost all household machines and the majority of industrial machines use drop feed.

-Differential feed

 Differential feed is a variation of drop feed with two independent sets of dogs, one before and one after the needle.
 By changing their relative motions, these sets of dogs can be used to stretch or compress the material in the vicinity of the needle.
 This is extremely useful when sewing stretchy material, and overlock machines (heavily used for such materials) frequently have differential feed.